 that a reclassificication is called for.
 The star larvae

 hypothesis extends the notion of being alive specifically and explicitly

-to stars.
 The stellar organism exhibits the following traits.

 Stars maintain themselves by releasing

 nuclear energy from the smaller atomic nuclei that they fuse into larger nuclei.
 Animals maintain